AKeyNo/hello-there/README.md

 ```

 Fill out the .env_example file and rename the file name to ".env".
-After this, type in the following commands.
+After this, type in the following commands which will generate the database, seed, and run it.

 ```
 npx prisma generate
 npx migrate dev
+npx prisma db seed
 npm run dev
 ```